 Sustainability Peer Educator

-The Sustainability Peer Education Program is a student sustainability leadership accelerator program co-run by Embark and the SFU Sustainability Office.
-The eight-month program equips students with the tools, resources, and opportunities to make SFU a more sustainable community.
+The Sustainability Peer Education Program is a student sustainability leadership program co-run by Embark Sustainability and SFU’s Sustainability Office.
+Over this eight-month program, you will develop the tools, resources, and knowledge needed in order to dream up and develop your own sustainability initiative at SFU.
+You will also be an integral part of a group of students that are motivated to make SFU a more sustainable community.

-- start or contribute to an initiative that creates sustainable change at SFU and beyond.
+- Start or contribute to an initiative that creates sustainable change at SFU and beyond.
+Examples of past projects include a reusable coffee cup sharing program, a food waste recovery program, and a dialogue & storytelling event about sustainability.

 This program is a part of Peer Education, a collaboration with Student Engagement & Retention at SFU.
 Embedded within your role will be a focus on your personal development, including goal-setting and connecting with an experienced Peer Educator, your Peer Coach.